SWEEKAR GUIDEBOOK:

 Working to Change Parents’ Views

-• Listen to their concerns so you can address them.
+- Listen to their concerns so you can address them.
 The only way to convince another person to change their views is by first getting a good understanding of what their views are.
 You may have heard your parents make homophobic comments before, but maybe you don’t really understand why they feel the way they do.
-Start a dialogue with them about their feelings about LGBTQ+ people and use active listening skills to truly hear their side of things.
+Start a dialogue with them about their feelings about LGBTQIA+ people and use active listening skills to truly hear their side of things.
 Avoid interrupting them or defending your own views, even if what they say is upsetting.
 You will get your chance to talk later.

-• Give religious parents time to adjust their views.
+- Give religious parents time to adjust their views.
 If your parents are religious, they may have learned that being in a homosexual relationship, being transgender, or being non-binary is wrong.
 They may struggle to accept that homosexuality is natural and part of who you are.
 Don’t try to attack their religion, as they’ll likely just push back.
 Instead, work on educating them with current research.
-If you know people in your religious community who are accepting of LGBTQ+ individuals, invite them to talk to your parents to share a different viewpoint.
-Your parents may attack your faith when they realize you’re LGBTQ+ or an ally.
+If you know people in your religious community who are accepting of LGBTQIA+ individuals, invite them to talk to your parents to share a different viewpoint.
+Your parents may attack your faith when they realize you’re LGBTQIA+ or an ally.
 It’s helpful to prepare for these types of comments and questions in advance.
-You might plan on saying something like, “I think God makes people LGBTQ+,” or “My faith tells me that God loves everyone, and it’s not up to me to judge anyone.”
+You might plan on saying something like, “I think God makes people LGBTQIA+,” or “My faith tells me that God loves everyone, and it’s not up to me to judge anyone.”
 These responses will be based on what you believe.

-• Explain your perspective to your parents.
-Tell your parents about your feelings and experiences as an LGBTQ+ individual.
+- Explain your perspective to your parents.
+Tell your parents about your feelings and experiences as an LGBTQIA+ individual.
 Invite them to ask you questions and answer to the best of your abilities.
 You can also help them find articles, pamphlets, and other educational materials to read.
 Give your parents as much time and space as possible to come to terms with your gender or sexual orientation.
 Offer them opportunities to learn more about LGBTQ+ identities or meet other parents who are further along in their acceptance journey, if they are open to it.

-• Don’t give up on your parents.
+- Don’t give up on your parents.
 If you love your parents and want them in your life, you’ll have to accept them as they are.
 Keep reaching out to them, and they will probably respond eventually.
 They may even have a change of heart and stop being homophobic.
 Even if your parents remain homophobic to some degree, they may soften up over time to maintain a relationship with you.

 Advice and people to contact who have done it